 Most every chapter in the new Secrets book, Eastern Shore Road Trips 2: 26 More One-Day Adventures on Delmarva, ends with a fun and interesting story from days gone by.
 In this free excerpt from the road trip to Snow Hill, Md., that “Way Back Machine” section tells the story of a woman there who became an artist at the age of 85, after landing in a wheelchair.

 When Julia Purnell landed in a wheelchair after a bad fall, she could have given up on an active life.
 She was 85 years old, after all.
 We’ve all heard stories about older people who let despair get the best of them in the face of such setbacks.

-Not Purnell: She decided to start making art, and the work she turned out over the 15 years that followed is the reason her name adorns a museum in her hometown of Snow Hill, Maryland.
+Not Purnell: She decided to start making art full time, and the work she turned out over the 15 years that followed is the reason her name adorns a museum in her hometown of Snow Hill, Maryland.

 The biographical material I have seen about this remarkable woman is pretty thin, so it’s impossible to pinpoint the secret behind her late-in-life run to artistic success.
 Purnell was born in 1843 as Julia Anne LeCompte.
 Her parents, James and Henrietta, ran a general store in Snow Hill.
 The town’s post office was housed in that store, too.